agentplexus/stats-agent-team/presentation.md

 <!--
 Welcome to our presentation on the Statistics Agent Team project.
 Today, we'll explore how we built a sophisticated multi-agent system for finding and verifying statistics from the web using Go and large language models.
+[PAUSE:1000]
+This project was born out of a fundamental problem: how can we trust the statistics that AI systems give us?
+As we built this system, we encountered numerous technical challenges, from L L M hallucinations to architectural decisions about security and scalability.
+We'll walk through each challenge and show you how we solved them.
 [PAUSE:1500]
 -->